Dangerous Goods Symposium 2019 Speakers

 Brian Beetz is currently Manager, Regulatory Affairs and Corporate Responsibility at Labelmaster, and joined the company in July 2015.
 Brian has over 20 years of experience in the hazard communication, and environmental, health and safety sectors, and worked in the environmental consulting industry prior to joining Labelmaster.
 Brian’s education includes a degree from Northern Illinois University, as well as extensive training on the regulations pertaining to the safe and secure transportation of dangerous goods domestically and internationally.

-My 30 years at Air Canada have mostly been with the Logistics and Supply division of the Maintenance branch.
-For the first 10 years I was a certified dangerous goods shipper, preparing, packing and documenting everything from 5 dollar aerosols to multi-million dollar aircraft engines.
-I have shipped it all!
+My 31 years at Air Canada have mostly been with the Logistics and Supply division of the Maintenance branch.
+For the first 10 years I was a certified dangerous goods shipper, preparing, packing and documenting everything from 5-dollar aerosols to multi-million dollar aircraft engines.
+I have shipped everything!